Mabel Dodge Luhan: New York and Provincetown

 In mid-1912, the Dodges (by this time increasingly estranged), returned to America where Dodge set herself up as a patron of the arts, holding a weekly salon in her new apartment at 23 Fifth Avenue in Greenwich Village.
-Notable guests included Carl Van Vechten, Margaret Sanger, Emma Goldman, Charles Demuth, "Big Bill" Haywood, Max Eastman, Lincoln Steffens, Hutchins Hapgood, Neith Boyce, Walter Lippmann, and John Reed.
+Notable guests included Carl Van Vechten, Avery Hopwood, Margaret Sanger, Emma Goldman, Charles Demuth, "Big Bill" Haywood, Max Eastman, Lincoln Steffens, Hutchins Hapgood, Neith Boyce, Walter Lippmann, and John Reed.
 Van Vechten took Dodge as the model for the character "Edith Dale" in his novel Peter Whiffle.
 Anthropologist Raymond Harrington introduced Dodge and her friends to peyote in an impromptu "ceremony" there.

-She was involved in mounting the Armory Show of new European Modern Art in 1913 publishing and distributing in pamphlet-form a piece by Gertrude Stein entitled "Portrait of Mabel Dodge at the Villa Curonia", which increased her public profile.
+She was involved in mounting the Armory Show of new European Modern Art in 1913 publishing and distributing in pamphlet-form a piece by Gertrude Stein titled "Portrait of Mabel Dodge at the Villa Curonia", which increased her public profile.

 She sailed to Europe at the end of June 1913.
 John Reed (Jack) — worn out from having recently organized the Paterson Pageant — traveled with her.
 They became lovers after arriving in Paris, where they socialized with Stein and Pablo Picasso before leaving for the Villa Curonia, where the guests included Arthur Rubinstein.
 At first this was a very happy time for the couple, but tensions grew between them as Reed became uncomfortable with the affluent isolation, and Dodge saw his interests in the world of people and achievements as a rejection of her.
-They returned to New York in late September, 1913.
+They returned to New York in late September 1913.
 In October, Reed was sent to report on the Mexican Revolution by Metropolitan Magazine.
 Although Dodge followed him to the border town of Presidio, she left after just a few days.

 Between 1914 and 1916, a strong connection developed between the intelligentsia of Greenwich Village and Provincetown and, in 1915, Dodge arrived there with painter Maurice Sterne.
 While in Provincetown, John Reed helped to organize The Provincetown Players, and Dodge experienced a rivalry with Mary Heaton Vorse.

 In 1916, Dodge became a nationally syndicated columnist for the Hearst organization, relocating to Finney Farm, a large Croton estate.
 Sterne, who was to become Dodge's third husband, lived in a cottage behind the main house, while Dodge offered Reed the third floor of the house as a writing studio.
 Although he moved in for a short period, the situation became untenable; Dodge and Sterne married later that year.